Mediation and Arbitration Lawyers in Livingston, NJ

 In either context, the process of arbitration is similar to a trial before a Superior Court judge, however, a neutral third party (usually an attorney or retired judge) presides as “arbitrator” and listens to testimony, reviews evidence, and renders a decision.
 While there are many reasons that litigants may decide to go the arbitration route as opposed to using the court system, a commonly cited advantage to arbitration is to expedite the process and avoid the backlog which can, unfortunately, occur in the Superior Court.
 However, there are additional costs associated with arbitration such as payment of the arbitrator’s fees.

-At Ziegler & Zemsky, LLC, our team of seasoned attorneys are experienced in handling all facets of both mediation and arbitration and can guide you in determining what process is right for you.
+At Ziegler, Zemsky & Resnick, our team of seasoned mediation and arbitration attorneys are experienced in handling all facets of the process and can guide you in determining what process is right for you.
 We understand our clients' preference for these options over protracted litigation and are ready to dedicate our approach to a fair and amicable resolution on your behalf.

 Ready to learn more about these options?
 Contact us today to request an initial consultation with our attorneys.